nicholas-mainardi/NAXiPP/README.md

  * RFC5480 (Ellyptic Curve Crypto),
  * RFC3279 (Basic RSA, DSA, DH)

-All the details about the design of the predicated grammar will be found in an under publication paper.
+All the details about the design of the predicated grammar can be found in this [paper](http://dx.doi.org/10.3233/JCS-171110) published in the Journal of Computer Security (volume 26, issue 6).

 ## Dependencies
 ##### -----BEGIN DEPENDENCIES-----